codder73/gymnastics-website/README.md

 ## Please fork this repo! 🦄

-Fork, Install, Editing, and Deploy instructions coming soon(ish)!

-This is my first open-source contribution, and it was also a great oppoortunity for me to learn!
+This is a website for the rai-gymanstics team and for our coach Dr T S Kundu Please give a star and fork this repo to edit it and use it as a template

 It is my hope that by sharing this project it can give others a chance to enjoy learning Nextjs (and have as much fun as I did), and hopefully brings value to people as a portfolio and networking tool!